AdobeDocs/experience-manager-cloud-service.de-DE/help/edge/docs/forms/overview.md

 >[!BEGINTABS]

->[!TAB Document-based authoring]
+>[!TAB Document-based Authoring ]

-Document-based authoring is a versatile option suitable for creating simple forms with essential functionalities.
+Document-based Authoring  is a versatile option suitable for creating simple forms with essential functionalities.
 It allows you to integrate various input types like text fields, dropdown menus, and radio buttons, enabling you to collect user data effectively.
 It offers a basic version of rules to add dynamic behaviour to forms.
-Key features of Document-based authoring are:
+Key features of Document-based Authoring  are:

 * **[HTML5-based Form Field components](/help/edge/docs/forms/form-components.md)**: AEM Forms Edge Delivery Services allow you to create user-friendly and interactive forms using form components based on HTML5 [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#input_types), <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea">textarea</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select">select</a>, and <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset">fieldset</a>  elements.
 These components cater to different types of data collection and can be easily customized to fit your specific needs.